marcoalopez/strength_envelopes/README.md

 _This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2020/11/03

 **Strength envelopes** is a pet project consisting of a series of free open-source multi-platform [Jupyter notebooks](https://jupyter.org/) aimed at building strength envelopes for the earth lithosphere.
 The notebooks are primarily intended for educational purposes (especially for hands-on courses) but are easily adaptable for more advanced modelling.
 The programming language used within the notebooks is [Python](https://www.python.org/) but does **not require previous knowledge of Python for its use**.
-All the notebooks are intended to be self-explanatory with a smooth learning curve.
+All the notebooks are intended to be self-explanatory with a smooth learning curve and fully based on [literate computing](https://osf.io/h9gsd/).

 > **Disclaimer**: The project is currently under development.
 As a pet project, I develop it in my spare time and without specific deadlines.
 Anyway, I hope to have most of the notebooks completed by early 2021.
 Stay tuned.